udzura/rbbcc/docs/tutorial_bcc_ruby_developer.md

 1. ```u = USDT.new(pid: pid.to_i)```: Initialize USDT tracing for the given PID.
 1. ```u.enable_probe(probe: "http__server__request", fn_name: "do_trace")```: Attach our ```do_trace()``` BPF C function to the Node.js ```http__server__request``` USDT probe.
 1. ```b = BCC.new(text: bpf_text, usdt_contexts: [u])```: Need to pass in our USDT object, ```u```, to BPF object creation.

+Of cource, there are also USDT probes embedded in Ruby(MRI) itself, so we are going to add some new Ruby USDT lessons.
+Contributions are welcomed.

 ### Lesson 16. task_switch.c